 PPD may be mixed with henna for temporary tattoos.
 People who are allergic to PPD will react to these tattoos.
 In bad reactions, scars may result.

 Antibiotics that are topical (applied to the skin) have frequent use in wound treatment.
-Some topical antibiotics have cause allergic contact rashes.
+Some topical antibiotics can cause allergic contact rash outbursts.
 These include neomycin, bacitracin, gentamicin, kanamycin, and polymyxin.
 The antibiotic that most often causes allergic contact rash is neomycin.
 Neomycin is in both prescription and non-prescription antibiotic creams, ointments, lotions, ear drops, and eye drops.
-Some topical medicines mix neomycin with corticosteroids and other antibiotics, such as triple antibiotic first aid creams, and should be avoided.
+Some topical medicines that should be avoided when mixed with neomycin such as corticosteroids, triple antibiotic first aid creams that may cause allergic contact rash.

 Perfumes, lotions and cosmetics are common causes of allergic contact rashes.
 Some people are sensitive to the fragrance chemicals.
 People with fragrance allergy can use fragrance-free products.
 “Unscented” products, though, may still have a “masking” fragrance to cover up the smell of the chemicals.
 Other people are sensitive to one or more preservatives that prevent skin care and personal care products from spoiling.